 Inspiration through mentorship

 Much of the focus of a coach is to look at the present and how we can assist our clients to create change.
-In order to identify the areas that need to change, we must first be able to understand the ‘why’ and this can so often pulls us to the events of past.
-Compared with counsellors, who spend more time focusing on historical events, and factors that have contributed to our thoughts, feelings and behaviours, coaching pauses briefly in the past before accepting and moving on to create a process for change.
+In order to identify the areas that need to change, we must first be able to understand the ‘why’ and this can so often pull us to the events of the past.
+Compared with counselors, who spend more time focusing on historical events, and factors that have contributed to our thoughts, feelings, and behaviours, coaching pauses briefly in the past before accepting and moving on to create a process for change.

 One person that has inspired me to write this post is Olivia.
-Olivia is a bright, enthusiastic and curious 17 year old student from Brighton and someone who I’m very proud to say is my mentee.
+Olivia is a bright, enthusiastic, and curious 17-year-old student from Brighton and someone who I’m very proud to say is my mentee.
 I’ve been involved in the mentorship program at a local college for the past year, after speaking at a careers event.
-Something which has been hugely rewarding and also very though provoking.
+Something which has been hugely rewarding and also very thought provoking.
 Working with Olivia has made me think about my own career path and reflect on my own experiences.

 So today I wanted to share with you some insight on the last 30 years of my life, which I hope will resonate with a few, or help those starting out on their journey in working life.

 Firstly, I thought it might be useful to set the scene to begin with, as many of you that have followed me through my Life Love and Me journey may not be so familiar with the other part of my life.
 The part that’s technically been paying the bills and putting a roof over my head, and that’s my full-time career.

 I’m not going to into the ins and outs of my career, as I’m sure you can get the picture from LinkedIn, but I do want to share some insight.
 Not only because I think ‘work’ can sometimes be a lonely, all-consuming place, but also because it can leave little time in your life to reflect on your achievements or how far you’ve come.